rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >New script function: get_terrain_name

 v4.3.5
->HRP: Fixed movie subtitles not showing up when setting MOVIE_SIZE=1 with certain combinations of screen and movie aspect ratios
+>HRP: Fixed movie subtitles not showing up when MOVIE_SIZE=1 with certain combinations of screen and movie aspect ratios
 >HRP: Disabled IFACE_BAR_WIDTH and SCALE_BUTTONS_AND_TEXT_MENU for a modified fallout2.exe with Chinese/Japanese support to prevent garbled text
 >HRP: Added support for SPLASH_SCRN_TIME option in f2_res.ini
 >Fixed the handling of obsolete script functions that are still recognized by script compiler and decompiler